|

 Restroom facilities have been built.

-A telephone cable marring the view from the bridge has now been relocated by the phone company.
+from the bridge has now been relocated by the phone company.

 The main line shaft for the flour milling equipment is once